cloud4rpi/docs/docs/faq.md

-Frequently asked questions and possible issues you may face when working with [Cloud4RPi](https://cloud4rpi.io):
+Frequently asked questions and possible issues you can encounter with [Cloud4RPi](https://cloud4rpi.io):

 ## How to update Cloud4RPi client installation?